Bruno Fanciullacci: Subsequent activity, capture and death

-On July 9, 1944, Bruno Fanciullacci and Elio Chianesi led a GAP squadron in a raid against the Santa Verdiana monastery, where some anti-fascists were being held prisoner.
+On 9 July 1944, Bruno Fanciullacci and Elio Chianesi led a GAP squadron in a raid against the Santa Verdiana monastery, where some anti-fascists were being held prisoner.
 They succeeded in liberating 17 prisoners, including future Florence city councillor and Italian Communist Party activist Tosca Bucarelli.

 A few days later, Fanciullacci and Chianesi were captured by Mario Carità's Fascist forces in a trap set at the Piazza Santa Croce, having hidden themselves in an ambulance car.
-Chianesi was tortured to death on July 15, while Fanciullacci was heavily injured while attempting escape on July 17.
-He jumped out of the window of the Villa Triste where he was held for interrogation, and suffered a broken skull.
+Chianesi was tortured to death on 15 July, while Fanciullacci was heavily injured while attempting escape on 17 July.
+He jumped out of the window of the Villa Triste where he was held for interrogation, and suffered a fractured skull.
 As he lay unconscious, he was shot dead by the Fascist guards at point-blank range.
 Later that day, Mario Carità's forces committed the Piazza Tasso massacre, during which 5 were killed and 17 arrested and executed six days later on suspicion of Partisan activity.